nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 >
 > This is our Creed.
 This is the Way.

-Looking forward to some package that will support bard or claude 2[^fn:37] but really I am mostly waiting to have easy access to a local LLM.
+Looking forward to some package that will support bard or claude 2[^fn:37] but really I am mostly waiting to have easy access to a local LLM that I can train on my `~/org`..
+With `llm`[^fn:38] I have access to local llms, but I haven't figured out how I could train on my notes yet.

+{{< figure src="ask-local-llm-write-ode-and-dall-e-picture-it.png" caption="<span class=\"figure-number\">Figure 10: </span>Asking a local llm to write an ode to org-mode and dall-e to make a picture of a futuristic robot singing said ode using src blocks." width="50%" >}}

 ### Other things I use, play with or intend to play with {#other-things-i-use-play-with-or-intend-to-play-with}